jbon/product-design-and-development-course/README.md

 ### Contents

-This repository contains the scripts corresponding to my lectures in the course *Product Design And Development* for the Master of Engineering *Integrated Design and Engineering* at University of Bath.
+This repository contains the scripts corresponding to my lectures in the module *Product Design And Development* for the Master of Engineering *Integrated Design and Engineering* at University of Bath.

  * Lecture 8.
 Sustainability and Eco-design.
  * Lecture 9.
 System thinking (in progress)
  * Lecture 10.
-Design theory (in progress)
+Design theory (almost there)
  * Lecture 11.
-Future trends in NPD (to do)
+Future trends in NPD.

 ### Legend
-In each script, you will see:
+In each script, there are:
 - emphasised expressions followed by an asterisk (e.g. "*sustainability* *"): these are important concepts which are defined later in the lecture.
-This format is used the first time the expression appears and in the "take-aways"
+This format is used the first time the expression appears and in the "take-aways".
 - references to slides (e.g. "[Slide 12]" written in blue).
-Slides are not provided in this repository for the moment (as long as I haven't checked the copyrights)
+Slides are not provided in this repository for the moment (as long as I haven't checked the copyrights).
-- take-aways at the end of each section, summarizing in short simplified sentences the content of the section
+- take-aways at the end of each section, summarizing in short simplified sentences the content of the section.

 ### Got a proposition for improvement?